Evaluating and Mitigating LLM-as-a-judge Bias in Communication Systems: Introduction

 \section{Introduction}

-Large Language Models (LLMs) are increasingly employed as automated judges to evaluate the quality of AI-generated responses in place of human annotators \cite{wei2024systematic}.
-This LLM-as-a-Judge paradigm offers scalable and flexible evaluation, providing natural-language feedback and rapid scoring across diverse tasks \cite{li2024llms}.
-The communications and networking industry has begun exploring such AI evaluators in domain-specific applications.
-For example, LLM-based agents are being considered to assist network operations or customer support, with their responses then judged automatically by another LLM.
-In fact, generative AI models like ChatGPT are being investigated for intent-based network management and monitoring \cite{wang2023network}, where an LLM judge could help assess the correctness of an AI assistant’s recommendations before applying them to critical network systems.
-This promises efficiency gains in telecom operations, but it also raises a pressing question: \textit{Can we trust LLM-based evaluators to be fair and accurate in such high-stakes communication scenarios?}
+Large Language Models (LLMs) are increasingly used as automated judges to evaluate AI-generated responses, offering scalable assessment with natural-language feedback and rapid scoring \cite{wei2024systematic,li2024llms}. {In parallel, transformer-based architectures have also been applied to sequential prediction in physical systems, forecasting dynamical time series from input histories or initial conditions \cite{geneva2022transformers,yang2023fluid}.} Nowadays, the communications and networking industry is beginning to adopt LLM-based evaluators in domain-specific workflows.
+For example, LLM agents are being explored for network operations and customer support, where another LLM can automatically judge the correctness of an assistant’s recommendations before deployment.
+While this promises efficiency gains, it also raises a pressing question: \textit{Can we trust LLM-based evaluators to be fair and accurate in high-stakes communication scenarios?}

 Existing findings highlight that despite overall high performance, top-tier LLM judges still systematically favor or penalize certain answers in ways unrelated to true quality \cite{ye2024justice}.
 These biases range from stylistic tendencies to reasoning and content-level blind spots.
 For instance, one well-documented issue is length bias, where LLM judges tend to prefer longer, more elaborate answers regardless of their correctness \cite{wei2024systematic, zhou2024mitigating}.
 Similarly, an AI judge might be swayed by writing style or tone, over-rewarding eloquent phrasing or by authority cues, unduly favoring answers that include references or formal citations \cite{ye2024justice}.
 However, existing studies have mainly focused on pairwise judgments (comparing the quality of different answers), whereas biases in pointwise judgment settings (assigning scores to individual answers), which allow more fine-grained evaluations, remain largely unexplored.